A rank function for Fra\"{\i}ss\'{e} classes and the rank property: Tournaments

 \begin{mydef} For each $\alpha<\w_1$, write $\alpha=\gamma+n$ with $\gamma$ limit or $0$ and $n\in\w$.
-Define $T_\alpha$ recursively: \begin{itemize} \item $T_n:=H_n$ for $n\in\w$. \item For $\gamma>0$ a limit ordinal: fix an increasing sequence $(\gamma_k)_{k<\w}$ cofinal in $\gamma$, and set $T_\gamma:=\sum_{k<\w}T_{\gamma_k}$. \item For $\gamma$ a limit ordinal and $n\geq 1$: $T_{\gamma+n}:=\bigoplus_{H_n}\bigl\{T_{\beta+m}\mid \beta<\gamma\text{ a limit ordinal or }0,\; m>n\bigr\}$. \end{itemize} \end{mydef}
+Define $T_\alpha$ recursively: \begin{itemize} \item $T_n:=H_n$ for $n\in\w$. \item For $\gamma>0$ a limit ordinal: fix an increasing sequence $(\gamma_k)_{k<\w}$ cofinal in $\gamma$, and set \mbox{$T_\gamma:=\sum_{k<\w}T_{\gamma_k}$}. \item For $\gamma$ a limit ordinal and $n\geq 1$: $T_{\gamma+n}:=\bigoplus_{H_n}\bigl\{T_{\beta+m}\mid \beta<\gamma\text{ a limit ordinal or }0,\; m>n\bigr\}$. \end{itemize} \end{mydef}

 Note that the successor case $T_{\gamma+n}$ is defined exactly as in Theorem~\ref{every rank with extra caso general}.
-The limit case $T_\gamma=\sum_{k<\w}T_{\gamma_k}$ is new: in Section~\ref{FAP and FEP section}, the limit case used the kernel amalgamation $\bigoplus_{H_0}$ with trivial kernel, which reduces to a free amalgamation of disconnected pieces.
-For tournaments, no such disconnection is available, so we use directed sums instead.
+The limit case differs from the one in Section~\ref{FAP and FEP section} in its outcome rather than its mechanism: both use the kernel amalgamation \mbox{$\bigoplus_{H_0}$} with empty kernel (the directed sum \mbox{$\sum_{k<\w}T_{\gamma_k}$} is precisely \mbox{$\bigoplus_\emptyset\{T_{\gamma_k}\}_{k<\w}$} in the tournament setting).
+In the FAP setting, this produces pairwise disconnected pieces; for tournaments, the kernel convention forces directed edges between distinct pieces.
 The following two lemmas control the rank at limit stages.